• Home

 Instant Pot pressure cooker on a kitchen countertop

-Disclaimer: This post may contain affiliate links for your convenience.
+Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

 If you are new to pressure cooking, you may be on the hunt for easy pressure cooker recipes to add to your weekly meal plan.
 Or, you may be wondering if you can convert some of your favorite slow cooker recipes to pressure cooker recipes.
-Good news!
-The answer is usually “yes,” but with some adaptations.

-Most slow cooker recipes convert pretty easily for the pressure cooker.
+In fact, most slow cooker recipes convert pretty easily for the pressure cooker.

-This was something I discovered out of necessity after purchasing my Instant Pot.
 I had intentions of making a slow cooker meal for dinner one day, but I forgot to throw everything into the slow cooker earlier in the day.
 As dinnertime neared, I wondered if I could make the same meal in my Instant Pot pressure cooker instead.
-Imagine my surprise when pressure cooker recipe conversion turned out to be so easy to do!

 It’s worth noting that the Instant Pot actually has a slow cooker function, which you can always use to make your favorite “slow and low” meals.